KD Estrada: 2021–present: New Projects, New Music, PBB and KDLex

 ABS-CBN launched a project for the victims of typhoon Odette—100 days of various fundraising activities starting from the 10-day By Request benefit concert.
 KDLex—Estrada and Ilacad's love team partnership were part of the first lineup of artists to perform.
 During their session, they have reached over 100,000 live viewers just from the KUMU stream alone.

 Due to rising popularity, in one of the pair's ASAP Natin 'To stints, it was announced that they will headline a FanCon and the upcoming Dreamscape and iWantTFC series Run To Me(originally announced as More Than Words) which will premiere this summer.

 Ahead of the KDLex concert, the pair delivered their first single Misteryo under Star Music, as well as the Pinoy Big Brother: Kumunity Season 10 - Adult Edition eviction song, When I See you Again which the pair wrote and composed together during their time in the Big Brother House.
 In less than 12 hours, the two singles placed at #1 and #2 respectively on the iTunes Philippines Top 100.

-Shortly after the announcement, Estrada and Ilacad held the online fan concert event through KTX.ph entitled Closer: The KDLex Fan Con on the 26th of February, in time with the actress' 22nd birthday.
+Shortly after the announcement, Estrada and Ilacad held the online fan concert event through KTX.ph entitled Closer: The KDLex Fan Con on February 26, in time with the actress' 22nd birthday.
 First selling of the SVIP and VIP tickets for their concert reportedly became sold-out in just an hour.
 Due to high demand from fans, KTX.ph added additional tickets for the show.
 Shortly after, it got sold out again and several times more.

 As his first acting project of the year, Estrada, alongside Francine Diaz, BGYO member Akira Morishita, and Ashton Salvador starred in iWantTFC's Web series Bola Bola.
 This marked the actor's first ever lead role in his career.
 As part of the series' soundtrack, he released another self-composed song under StarPop, Mahal Ba Kita?Ahead of the 2022 Presidential Elections in the Philippines, Estrada along with Alexa Ilacad, Angela Ken, Antenorcruz, FANA, iDolls, Janine Berdin, JM Yosures, JMKO, Jona, Anji Salvacion, Lara Maigue, Reiven Umali, and the TNT Boys took part in the release of the reimagined version of Pag-Isipan Mo Ang Boto Mo which was originally composed and recorded by Jamie Rivera.